Longtime college basketball coach Todd Mitmesser finds success off the court with Class 101

 Class 101 addresses these problems by meeting one-on-one with students throughout the year, resulting in their earning improved ACT and SAT scores and GPAs.
 Additionally, our college planning experts guide students as they draft a high-performance resume and powerful essays, visit schools, complete applications ahead of schedule and navigate the scholarship and financial aid processes.
 The results are phenomenal.
 Class 101 students apply to eight schools on average and receive more than $160,000 in scholarships and aid — much more than the average U.S. high school student who applies to a handful of schools and receives about $20,000 in scholarships and aid.

 Mitmesser and his wife and their two children have moved often over the years due to his wife’s career, as well as his coaching career at the collegiate level.
 A native of Kentucky, Todd first heard about Class 101 two years ago when his niece went through the Class 101 program.
 When his wife accepted a job in Los Angeles, he knew from his niece’s experience — even before he knew what a college planner was — that he was interested.
-“As soon as I talked to Tom Pabin (Class 101 founder and CEO), and I knew quite a bit from my niece already, all the details he shared convinced me right away that Class 101 was exactly what I needed to do.
+“As soon as I talked to Tom Pabin (Class 101 founder), and I knew quite a bit from my niece already, all the details he shared convinced me right away that Class 101 was exactly what I needed to do.
 I bought the franchise before I even moved out here.”

 Business model and 20-year brand equity sold coach on Class 101